The ED Treatment with a 97% Satisfaction Rate

 The penile implant may be either malleable (bendable), or inflatable.
 The type that you may receive will vary on either your preference and whether or not you feel comfortable operating them.
 Both options provide patients with direct control of both the timing and duration of your erection whenever you feel aroused.
 The inflatable system mimics the most natural feeling erection as it allows you turn it “on and off.”

 The implant procedure is typically performed in an outpatient setting (go home the same day).
-Dr. Tsai performs his implant technique in a manner where you will only have one small incision above the area of your pubic bone.
+The implant technique is performed in a manner where you will only have one small incision above the area of your pubic bone.

 – Improved recovery time